What’s The Best Robotic Pool Cleaner? (2019 Guide)

 Both types of filters do a good job, but the cartridge may be easier to clean off than a bag.

-Robotic cleaners are made for all sizes of pools, including commercial, and the thing you don’t want to do is buy one that is made for a much larger pool than you own.
+These are made for all sizes of pools, including commercial, and the thing you don’t want to do is buy one that is made for a much larger pool than you own.

-Well, if you buy a commercial cleaner that weighs 150 lbs for a small above ground pool, you might end up with a monstrosity that takes three people to lug over the edge and then takes up half the pool.
+Well, if you buy a commercial brand that weighs 150 lbs for a small above ground pool, you might end up with a monstrosity that takes three people to lug over the edge and then takes up half the pool.

 Not to mention the more than 100 feet of cord it might come with that will tangle the vacuum up in it at every turn.